|Mark Maxwell (#46819259)|

 |Bio and Links|

 Kathleen Stadtmuller-Gad, Dennis Kolb and I teamed up on area cemetery entries and locations/maps.
 In June 2010, as part of expanding the information available to visitors of the Roundhouse Museum, we began a walk-through of the EHC cemetery, matching maps and records with local funeral home records.
 The retrieved information was added to Find-a-Grave.
-We still need to compare what we found to the interment book of the City Clerk to pick up any interments that do not have memorial monuments.
+We continue to compare our findings with the interment book of the City Clerk to locate interments that do not have memorial monuments.

 Family (Cavileers & Maxwells) in the Atlantic/Burlington County area since 1700s.

-Married Patricia A. O'Brien (Longmeadow, MA) Two sons Mark Jr., and James.
+Married Patricia A. O'Brien (Longmeadow, MA).
+Two sons Mark Jr. (grandson Calvin) and James.